tlsnotary/tlsn/docs/authdecode.md

             σ = Sign_sk(N || com_P),
 ```

+**NOTE:** It appears this functionality leaks 1 bit of information when `n = 1`.
+This is because, for just 1 wire, `ρ` and `Δ` can be set to produce an desired 1-label while clobbering the 0-label.
+This fails at `n > 1` because `Δ` can only be selected once, and has to apply to all wires.

 ## Protocol

 To start, we write a full real world protocol that instantiates the AUTHDECODE functionality.
 This makes use of various subprotocols, which we define below.